-2. Press both buttons on the head restraint posts at the same time, and pull up on the head restraint.

-- 3. Store the head restraint in a secure place. - 4.
-When the child restraint is removed, reinstall the head restraint before the seating position is used.
+- Press both buttons on the head restraint posts at the same time, and pull up on the head restraint. - 3.
+Store the head restraint in a secure place. - When the child restraint is removed, reinstall the head restraint before the seating position is used.

 With head restraints that are not installed and adjusted properly, there is a greater chance that occupants will suffer a neck/ spinal injury in a crash.
 Do not drive until the head restraints for all occupants are installed and adjusted properly.

 To reinstall the head restraint:

-- 1. Partially fold the seatback forward.
-See Rear Seats ⇔ 60. - 2.
-Insert the head restraint posts into the holes in the top of the seatback.
-The notches on the posts must face the driver side of the vehicle. - 3.
-Push the head restraint down.
+- Insert the head restraint posts into the holes in the top of the seatback.
+The notches on the posts must face the driver side of the vehicle. - Push the head restraint down.
 If necessary, press the height adjustment release button to further lower the head restraint.
-See Head Restraints \Rightarrow 55.
+See Head Restraints